 - Enlargement of the spleen and liver

-Effects of Torch on Pregnancy
+Effects of TORCH Infections on Pregnancy

 - A direct result of TORCH infection during pregnancy is a miscarriage.

-- The baby may also get meningitis, anaemia and pneumonia.
+- The baby may also get meningitis, anaemia, and pneumonia.

-- The infection leads to many severe complications like premature delivery, stillbirth, spontaneous abortions, congenital anomalies and intrauterine foetal death.
+- The infection leads to many, severe complications like premature delivery, stillbirth, spontaneous abortions, congenital anomalies, and intrauterine foetal death.

 Treatment for Pregnancy TORCH Infections

-The treatment and management of torch infections consist of different components as per the diagnosis made and they include the following:
+The treatment and management of TORCH infections consist of different components as per the diagnosis made, and they include the following: